-In accordance with the Special Terms and Conditions of Investment, at least 80% of the fund's assets are invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria.
+In accordance with the Special Terms and Conditions of Investment, at least 51% of the fund's assets will be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria.

-To determine whether and to what extent assets comply with these characteristics as well as with the requirements of article 2, no. 17 of the Disclosure Regulation for sustainable investments, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).
+To determine whether and to what extent assets comply with these characteristics and also the requirements for sustainable investments under article 2, no. 17, of the Disclosure Regulation, a proprietary data processing program assesses assets in accordance with ESG criteria (environmental, social and governance).